Romannobridge

-Romanno Bridge is a village on the Lyne Water, on the A701, in the Scottish Borders area of Scotland.
+Romannobridge is a hamlet on the Lyne Water, on the A701, in the Scottish Borders.

 Settlements nearby include West Linton, Halmyre, Dolphinton, Blyth Bridge, and Mountain Cross.
 The village is served by a community centre (the Newlands Centre), a small primary school (Newlands Primary) and a church (Kirkurd and Newlands Parish Church of Scotland).

+The three-span bridge itself was constructed in 1774.

+Romannobridge is on the route of the main drovers' road for livestock headed to market in England, and is now a stop on the Cross Borders Drove Road long-distance path.